What is the Louisiana Triple Crown?

 Class B – Solo Unlimited – Single blade paddles only.
 Minimum length 14 feet.

 Class C – Tandem Unlimited – Two paddlers, single and/or double blade paddles.
-(USCA C2s do not qualify for this class, USCA C2s must race in class A.) Minimum length 14 feet.
+Minimum length 14 feet.
+(USCA C2 would be in this class)

 Class D – Solo Unlimited – Double blade paddles only.
 Minimum length 14 feet.